Early warning weather sirens up and running

 Coweta County's early warning weather siren system is now up and running.

-The system consists of 13 sirens owned by Coweta County, which are placed at recreation facilities and other public gathering sites, two sirens owned by the city of Senoia, and one siren owned by the town of Haralson.
+The system consists of 13 sirens owned by Coweta County, which are placed at recreational facilities and other public gathering sites, two sirens owned by the city of Senoia, and one siren owned by the town of Haralson.

 Jones is still tweaking the official policy that will govern the operation of the sirens.
 He said he hopes to have it on the agenda for the Jan.
 7 meeting of the Coweta County Board of Commissioners.